15 Creative Mathematical Cross Stitch Patterns for Math & Science Enthusiasts

 I don’t know if my approach is right.
 And it isn’t based in science or the best research.
 It is the way that I approach advocacy work and this approach has worked for me.
 Heck, I have a winning streak going on.
 The last two times that I’ve talked to strangers about maths they have thanked me for the conversation.
 I think that I’m getting better at reaching people.

 Bookmarks are great items for advocacy work because they are so portable.
-They are a useful every day item that you keep around the house.
+They are useful everyday item that you keep around the house.
 You also take them when you go on vacation or travel on public transit.
 You can leave your bookmark out in the open while you read and wait for people to start a conversation.

 What makes making these bookmarks meaningful to me is that they express the creativity of mathematics.
-These patterns show maths in a visual appealing way.
+These patterns show maths in a visually appealing way.
 It takes it from an abstract concept to something you can hold in your hands.
 I think it reveals the beauty of mathematics.